 To initiate a request for a proficiency exam, the student will first get the approval of the instructor of the course.
-The application will then be presented for division approval and for the signature of the Dean of Faculty.
+The application will then be presented for division or school approval.

-A list of courses acceptable for proficiency examinations will be prepared by and available from each division.
+A list of courses acceptable for proficiency examinations will be prepared by and available from each division or